 To meet new business challenges, address changes in job roles and new organizational and budgetary constraints.

 HR indicators, what are we talking about?

 First, we’ll go back to what a good indicator is.
 Then we will delve into which HR indicators we can take into account when it comes to HR strategic and operational management.

 Commonly called KPI (Key Performance Indicator for) in marketing, it allows to control and measure previously defined data.

-As an example, these data can be values which are updated monthly to be compared against a target defined by your company.
+As an example, these data can be values that are updated monthly to be compared against a target defined by your company.